jundalisay/sp/content/en/material/ufo.md

 {{< youtube QdBN3iN6pi4 >}}

 Descartes calls this organic chi as "animal spirits" which are detected by the heart, as feelings, and are then normally sent to the brain.

 Physical instruments and detectors only detect up to the Electromagentic Force (Radiant Layer) and so cannot detect aethereal chi, which is only detectable by the aethereal soul or mind through the heart chakra.

+The problem is that modern humans have become heartless (as to allow the World Wars, atomic bomb on Japan, Gaza Genocide, etc) and so the knowledge of chi and the aether has died out.

 Levitators harness chi for levitation by diverting the chi away from its normal course towards the brain.
 - Instead, they route it to wherever their soul wants.